l3blonde/marine-species-spotting/docs/theatrical-performance.md

 }
 ```

-**Captain Code opens a binder:**
+**Captain Code opens a leather-bound binder and addresses the deck:**
 "This is the structure of the marine biologist's report.
-Every report must have these exact labels."
-- `common_name`: "The everyday name.
-'Clownfish.'"
-- `scientific_name`: "The formal Latin label.
-Scientists love paperwork."
-- `about`: "A paragraph explaining the creature."
+This is the language of the biologist.
+This is how knowledge must arrive.
+Every report follows this form.
+No guessing.
+No improvisation.
+- `common_name`: First, the common name.
+The name people use.
+‘Clownfish.’
+Something you can say aloud.
+- `scientific_name`: Then the scientific name.
+The formal one.
+The Latin.
+Order matters to science.
+- `about`: Then the explanation.
+What the creature is.
+What it does.
+Why it matters.
+- `habitat: string`: We note where it lives.
+- `size: string`:  How large it grows.
+- `behavior: string`: How it behaves.
-- `conservation_status?`: "Optional.
+- `conservation_status?`: Sometimes there is more.
+A conservation status.
-?
+And sometimes there is silence.
+A question unanswered.?
 The question mark means optional,
-so 'if the biologist knows it, we write it.
-- If not, we don't panic.'"
+So 'if the biologist knows it, we write it.
+If not, we don't panic.'"

 ### 📖 Code Translation: